Little Shop of Horrors

 Auditions

-If you’re still interested in being a part of the play but not sure about acting, check out the production application page.
+If you’re still interested in being a part of the play but not sure about acting, check out the production application page, where you can apply to be part of the backstage company for Little Shop of Horrors.

 Non-Acting Opportunities

-Students can work for pay by completing the blue form outside the main office (room 74) or for credit by completing the production application on this website, or using the paper application outside the main office (room 74).
+Students can work for pay by completing the blue form outside the main office (LFA room 229) or for credit by completing the production application on this website, or using the paper application outside the main office (LFA room 229).

 How to get to The Playhouse for auditions: